romanpunia/asx/README.md

 Generally, AngelScript uses much less memory than v8 JavaScript runtime.
 That is because there are practically no wrappers between C++ types and AngelScript types.

 ## Other info
-You may take a look into __html.as__ example which leverages HTML/CSS + AngelScript powers.
+You may take a look into __2d-html.as__ example which leverages HTML/CSS + AngelScript powers.
 This shows how to create memory and CPU efficient GUI applications based on modern graphics API.

 ## Dependencies
 * [Vitex (submodule)](https://github.com/romanpunia/vitex)